puppetlabs/puppet-docs/source/pe/3.7/razor_using.markdown

 To successfully use a machine with Razor and install an operating system on it, the machine must:

 * Be supported by the operating system that you're installing.
-* Be able to successfully boot into the microkernel, which is based on Fedora 19.
+* Be able to successfully boot into the microkernel, which is based on [CentOS 7](http://wiki.centos.org/Manuals/ReleaseNotes/CentOS7).
-* Be able to successfully boot the iPXE firmware.
+* Be able to successfully boot the [iPXE](http://ipxe.org/) firmware.

 In addition:

-* The Razor microkernel is 64-bit only.
-Razor can only provision 64-bit machines.
+* The Razor microkernel is 64-bit only and only supports the [x86-64 Intel architecture](http://en.wikipedia.org/wiki/X86-64).
 * Razor has a minimum RAM requirement of 512MB.

 ## Step 1: Run the Razor Server and Register a Node

-1. Run the Razor client.
-2. Type `razor nodes` to see the collection of machines that Razor is managing.
+1. Run `razor nodes` to see the collection of machines that Razor is managing.

    The first time you run this command, you should see no nodes.

-3. Create a node to see what happens.
+2. Create a node to see what happens.

    To do this, boot your third machine.
 Without any further setup on the Razor server, the node boots into the microkernel and Razor discovers the node.
 You'll see the PXE boot working.
 After the initial PXE boot, the node downloads the microkernel.

-4. Run `razor nodes` again.
+3. Run `razor nodes` again.
 Now there's a node in the nodes collection.
 It looks something like this:

 		id: "http://localhost:8150/api/collections/node/node2"
 		name: "node2"
 		spec: "/razor/v1/collections/nodes/member"

-5. Look at the node details: `razor nodes <node name>`.
+4. Look at the node details: `razor nodes <node name>`.
 In addition to the above information, you'll see hardware and DHCP information, the path to the log and a placeholder for tags.
 It looks like this:

 		hw_info:
 				mac: ["08-00-27-8a-5e-5d"]